 The V-LUX 4 writes its imaging data to SDXC cards, while the A6300 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica V-LUX 4 and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the V-LUX 4 does not offer wifi capability.
+In contrast, the V-LUX 4 does not provide wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Leica V-LUX 4 and the Sony A6300?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Leica V-LUX 4:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.